 Figure 4: Model 3 to represent contact information.
 In this model, registrants provide information in local language, and registrars transliterate registrants' submission and display them in Whois.

-In model 4, registrants provide their registration data in a script that can be accepted by the registrar, and registrar provides tools to assist the registrant in providing for translation service and publish it in a "must be present" language.
+In model 4, registrants provide their registration data in any script accepted by the registrar, and registrar provides tools to assist the registrant translating and publishing it in a "must be present" language.